-Snowy Hydro's operations are funded by mix of fixed and floating interest rate debt, consisting of bonds maturing in February 2010 and February 2013, revolving loan facilities of durations up to April 2012 and funds on call.
-Further revolving facilities are currently being negotiated.
-Cash and debt positions are detailed in note 26.
+Snowy Hydro's operations are funded by mix of fixed and floating interest rate debt, consisting of bonds maturing February 2013, revolving loan facilities of durations up to August 2012 and funds on call.
+Further revolving facilities are currently being negotiated to replace facilities scheduled to expire in November 2010.
+Cash and debt positions are detailed in note 23.
 The interest rates applicable to the financial assets and liabilities are listed in the interest rate risk section below.